zextras/carbonio-shell-ui/docs/docs/shared/ui_components.md

 ## Share a UI Component
 A Component can see only the App Context its belongs to.
 Hooks related to the App Context can be used.

-Components must define its `propTypes` or the `addSharedUiComponent` will throw an error.

-As the Components registered are not requested to be suspended is heavily suggested to [suspend][1] the components to improve system performances.

 ```jsx
 import React from 'react';